FuneralSuits18/system-design-101/README.md

   <img src="images/Forward Proxy v.s.
 Reverse Proxy2x.jpg" style="width: 720px" />
 </p>

-A forward proxy is a server that sits between user devices and the internet.
+A forward proxy sits in front of a client and ensures that no origin server ever communicates directly with that specific client.

 A forward proxy is commonly used for: